kunhwiko/concepts/systems/Kubernetes/4-network.md

    a) Environment variables that are picked up by pods (e.g. SOME_NAME_SERVICE_HOST, SOME_NAME_SERVICE_PORT).
    b) DNS name that pods can use.
    c) more here: https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/

-How Services Work
-   a) Services are pieces of data stored in etcd.
-      Kube proxy will update iptables for each node based on info stored in etcd.
-   b) Kube proxy on each node will take care of redirecting traffic to the correct pod.
 ```

 ##### Ports